useTableCache

 fetchItems | (offset: number, limit: number) => Promise<{ items: T[]; total: number }> | — | Required.
 Fetches a page of data from the server.
 Must return the items for the requested range and the total count.
 See Suspense Behavior. |

 fetchCount | () => Promise<number> | — | Optional.
 Fetches just the total count.
-Called (debounced, 150 ms) when an upsert arrives for an unknown ID.
+Called (debounced, 150 ms) when an upsert arrives for an unknown ID, and on every remove.
 See fetchCount Debouncing. |

 TableCache (Return Value)